 What Is a Barrister?

 A barrister is a legal professional who specialises in advocacy and courtroom representation.
-They are typically instructed by solicitors to provide expert legal opinions and represent clients in higher courts.
+Solicitors typically instruct them to provide expert legal opinions and represent clients in higher courts.

 What Does a Barrister Do?